 Colorado Parks and Wildlife continues to demonstrate leadership in habitat protection and natural resource stewardship not only within our state parks and wildlife areas, but also in concert with our private landowner and public land management partners.
 These efforts will better protect and enhance Colorado's natural values while also providing a wide range of sustainable recreational opportunities.
-CPW aligns these objectives with the GOCO strategic goals.
+CPW aligns these objectives with GOCO's strategic plan goals.